What others say:

 As part of her regulatory practice Laura has advised on criminal prosecution, negotiations with trade unions and undertaken independent reviews on compliance.
-She has worked with a range of regulators from the Bank of England to the Civil Aviation Authority.
+She has worked with a range of regulators from the Bank of England to the Civil Aviation Authority (‘CAA’).

-Laura also represents registrants before their professional bodies and with her High Court experience undertakes appellate work in this area, advising on appeals made by the Profession Standards Agency (‘PSA’).
+Laura also represents registrants at fitness to practice hearings before their professional bodies and with her High Court experience undertakes appellate work in this area, advising on appeals made by the Standards Agency (‘PSA’).

 Laura accepts instructions in crime from both the prosecution and defence.
 She has run successful defences to s.18, possession with intent to supply class A, and a multi-handed robbery in the Central Criminal Court.